nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-behaviorsubject-representing-a-value-over-time.md

 */
 ```

-But B, it was subscribed much after the value three was delivered.
-Maybe somewhere here, B subscribed.
+But `B`, it was subscribed much after the value three was delivered.
+Maybe somewhere here, `B` subscribed.
 It is still observing what's happening on the `subject`, but it doesn't see any values in the future.

 **jsbin**
 ```javascript